Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 SIP+ is determined by comparing a stallion's Average Foal Potential (AFP) to the Dam Average Quality (DAQ) of his foals.
 Each level of SIP has a different maximum DAQ in order to earn SIP+, but they all fall roughly into the 'Average' mare range.
 As a general rule, the lower the quality of mares a stallion has bred to, the more reliable and honest his AFP is.
 If anything, it may be slightly lower than it would be if he were bred to better mares.

 SIP+ can be earned at any level of SIP, from Bronze to Platinum.
 It is automatically tested for any time your stallion tests for SIP.
-However, unlike the base SIP levels, SIP+ status can be awarded and removed each time a stallion tests, depending on if he still qualifies.
-While SIP testing will clearly note whether or not your stallion's status has increased or stayed the same, it will not mention his SIP+ status.
+Just like the base SIP levels, SIP+ status can be awarded and removed each time a stallion tests, depending on if he still qualifies.
+While SIP testing will clearly note whether or not your stallion's status has upgraded, downgraded, or stayed the same, it will not mention his SIP+ status.
 You can identify SIP+ stallions by an added blue '+' symbol in the corner of their SIP icon.

 One major perk of SIP, besides standing out as a high quality stallion, is bonus foal slots.
 All stallions who attain SIP or increase in enrollment level will gain additional foal slots as listed below.
 Until or unless he has already reached his maximum Foal Limits of 30.